Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 Nano is 1% faster than the GeForce RTX 2080 SUPER overall, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 Nano should perform a small bit faster than the GeForce RTX 2080 SUPER overall. (explain)

-Texel RateThe GeForce RTX 2080 SUPER is a lot (more or less 24%) better at AF than the Radeon R9 Nano. (explain)
+Texel RateThe GeForce RTX 2080 SUPER should be a lot (about 24%) more effective at texture filtering than the Radeon R9 Nano. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison